 Technological Advances

 Increased technological advances characterize this century.
+This includes the AI hardware demand, and hyperscale adoption continues to grow, as well as the increase in the need for automotive AI and autonomous systems, such as advanced driver-assistance systems (ADAS) and autonomous vehicle compute needs.
 These advances define innovation, sustainability, efficiency, and effectiveness, among others.
 While Nvidia has already invested heavily in technology, there are still more opportunities arising with every invention, and this calls for more alertness on the part of Nvidia to respond appropriately to technological changes in the market.

 Nvidia’s Threats